robinpowered/glamorous-native/README.md

 ## The Problem

 In React Native, we write styles within our JS, but you don't like having to create entire component functions just for styling purposes.
-You don't wnat to give a name to something that's purely style-related.
+You don't want to give a name to something that's purely style-related.
 And it's kind of annoying to do the `StyleSheet.create`, conditionals, and props-forwarding song and dance.

 For example, this is what you have to do with `StyleSheet`: